DiyaGangal/game/README.md

-## Car Dodge Game
+## Obstacle Dodge Game

-This is a console-based game written in C. The player controls a car that can move left or right to avoid falling obstacles.
+This is a console-based game written in C. The player controls a object that can move left or right to avoid falling obstacles.
 As time goes on, the speed increases, making the game more challenging the longer you survive.

 # Improvements in This Version

-Compared to the previous single-obstacle version, this upgrade includes:

 1. Three obstacles falling at the same time